wks-sumo-logic/sumologic-splunk-inspector/readme.md

 As the script can be installed both locally or remotely, the client can choose to run the script locally or remotely.

-    1. if remotely, then configure SSH access for a admin or operations account
+    1. if remotely, then configure SSH access for an admin or operations account

     2. if locally, then follow the confirmation steps and install any python modules required